NHerreroReder/OpenXcomPruebas/README.md

 An "example MOD" is included in "Examples" folder.
 Though this mod is a submod of the fantastic master mod "The Xcom Files", you can adapt it to any other mod or vanilla game, which needed using differentiated hangars and/or more than 1 craft per hangar.

+### Minor changes/features

+#### PopUp Screen when soldier recovered
+When a soldier full recovers health/wounds  or sanity, a popup apperars on Geoscape screen to warn it.

+#### Change agents' stats display
+Agent's stats for health, mana, strength and psiSkill will not consider armor that agent is wearing at that moment.

+#### Show recovery values for agents due to commendations
+Vanilla OXCE+ just shows if an agent recovers strength, energy, morale, health, etc every turn.
+With this change, agent info will show how many extra recovery has agent earned in each category, due to commendations.

+#### Change item click in Sell/Sack Screen
+From now on MMB takes to UFOpaedia entry of item (if researched or not researchable), while Ctrl+MMB takes to Tree Tech Viewer

+#### Filter By Craft feature
+New combo box button at Agents screen to show agents onboard a selected craft

 ### Windows Binary